 Endo-protease (EC 3.4.21.26) sourced from a variant of the microorganism A. niger hydrolyses peptides at the carboxyl site of proline residues.
-Proteins containing proline amino acids are often called haze-active proteins and their presence in high concentrations in beer are important for forming beer haze (as noted below).
-The reaction products are smaller peptides with a proline residue at the C-terminus of one of the smaller peptides (or a peptide plus the amino acid proline) and amino acids.
+Proteins containing proline amino acids are often called haze-active proteins and their presence in high concentrations in beer are important factors for forming beer haze (as noted below).
+The Application notes that reaction products of using the enzyme to treat proteins produce smaller peptides with a proline residue at the C-terminus of one of the smaller peptides (or a peptide plus the amino acid proline) and amino acids.

 A. niger is a common, well characterised and safe microbial source of many permitted enzymes in the Code.
-In the present Application, the source organism has been genetically modified to contain additional copies of an endogenous endo-protease gene A. niger is thus the host as well as the donor of the introduced gene.
+In the present Application, the source organism has been genetically modified to contain additional copies of an endogenous endo-protease gene.
+A. niger is thus the host as well as the donor of the introduced gene.
 The safety of the source organism and the derivation of the host strain have been assessed as part of the risk assessment (see Section 2.3.2 in SD1).